Frequently Asked Questions

 This is my child's first year to ride on a school bus; is there anything I can do to help him/her prepare for this new experience?

 We recommend that families practice walking with their child to the bus stop.
-Make sure that your students know the bus route numbers and have the voucher provided in the August Transportation Assignment Letter.
+Make sure that your students know the bus route numbers and carry a copy of provided Transportation Assignment Letter.
 You can also write the route number and stop location clearly on a note that is attached to their backpacks, OR try writing the bus route number and stop on a wristband so that they can carry the information with them easily without fear of losing it.

 My child is 6 years old (or younger).
 What happens if I fail to meet the bus?